Alex Petrov's Teaching Page

 At one time or another, I have taught the following courses (in no particular order):

-- PSYCH 312: Learning, Memory, and Cognition (course syllabus)
+- PSYCH 3312: Memory and Cognition (course syllabus)

-- PSYCH 612: Introduction to Cognitive Science (course syllabus)
+- PSYCH 5612: Introduction to Cognitive Science (course syllabus)

-- Introduction to Computational Cognitive Neuroscience
+- PSYCH 5618: Introduction to Computational Cognitive Neuroscience (course announcement)

-- Computational Cognitive Neuroscience I (aka Human Learning II: Memory) (course syllabus)
+(Listed under generic title: Seminar in Experimental Psychology.) - Computational Cognitive Neuroscience I (aka Human Learning II: Memory) (course syllabus)

-- Human attention (course syllabus)
+- Human attention (UC Irvine, 2004) (course syllabus)